 More than 95% of tenants pay their rent on time.
-Rent is due on the first of each month and considered late after the third.
+Rent is due on the first of each month and considered late after the fifth.
 If rent has not been paid by that time, we will take the first step in the eviction process, which is to contact the tenant.
 Unless satisfactory payment arrangements are made, RMA will deliver a “3-day Notice” to pay or vacate.
 The vast majority of Tenants will immediately pay upon receipt of this notice.
 If the tenant has not paid by the end of the 3-day notice period, with the owner’s approval we will instruct our attorney to file an Unlawful Detainer action.
 This is the court order to remove the tenant from the property and will occur within 12 days.
 We file Unlawful Detainer actions very infrequently; in 2013 only 6 cases were filed out of nearly 250 residents.
 Unless you subscribe to Realty Management Associates’ Eviction Protection Service, all costs associated with an eviction are your responsibility.

 The tenant is responsible for rent for the entire term of the lease.
 If they choose to vacate prior to the expiration date, they will be responsible for rent and other costs until a new tenancy is secured.

 Our screening process reports: rental payment history, national risk score, credit report, collection information, public record information, residence history, previous landlord verification, employment verification, social security alerts, and state wide criminal background check.